-The F-250's are a popular choice for people who want a little more pulling power when it comes to towing.
-I was quite surprised to see just what the towing specs for the F-250's was for some of the newer models and even more surprised to see that some of the earlier models had such low ratings.
+The F-250's are a popular choice for people who want a little more pulling power when it comes to pulling a trailer.
+I was quite surprised to see just what the towing capacity for the F-250's was for some of the newer models and even more surprised to see that some of the earlier models had such low ratings.

 Overview of the Data For the F-250's:

 Engine Choices: There was a range of different engine options available for the F-250's over the years.
-The engine that was equipped was the largest determining factor when it came to towing capacities overall for the F-250 trucks.
+The engine that was equipped was the largest determining factor when it came to the capacity numbers overall for the F-250 trucks.

-Configurations: There were also a lot of different configurations that the F-250's came in and each of these did affect the towing capacity number to some extent, some had a small impact on the numbers and others had a much larger impact.
+Configurations: There were also a lot of different configurations that the F-250's came in and each of these did affect the maximum weight rating to some extent, some had a small impact on the numbers and others had a much larger impact.

 The two variables that had the largest impact was the engine that was equipped in the truck and whether or not you had an automatic or manual transmission equipped, which could account for several thousand pounds of capacity.